 - If your child experiences febrile seizures

-Doctors often recommend various remedies to manage the symptoms of roseola and reduce the discomfort that is associated with the infection.
-Roseola patients need lots of rest and fluids (x).
+Doctors often recommend various remedies to manage the symptoms of roseola and reduce the discomfort associated with the infection.
+In addition, roseola patients need lots of rest and fluids. (x)

 - Sports drinks

 - OTC Medication

 Doctors may prescribe some over-the-counter medication to be given to children with roseola to provide pain relief.
 Parents should always read the instructions on the packaging for accurate information on dosage and timing.
 Avoid giving aspirin to children below the age of 16 because of its link to Reye’s syndrome, which can be life threatening.
 Or, you can avoid taking OTC medications and use natural remedies. (x)

 Doctors may prescribe an antiviral medication such as cytovene (x) for people with weak immune systems to prevent virus replication.
 However, medical professionals do not recommend antibiotics for treating roseola because they are ineffective against viruses.

 To manage the symptoms of roseola, allow your child to rest for as long as possible. (x) If he or she has the energy, let them play.
 Nevertheless, they shouldn’t overexert themselves or be around other kids because roseola can be contagious.